 KfW supports this type of transformation towards green economies through its work in Germany and in developing countries and emerging economies.
-This progress is made in many different ways: for instance, KfW funds are used to build warehouses and cold storage centres so food that has already been produced does not go to waste, as around 14% of it does at present globally.
+This progress is made in many different ways: for instance, KfW funds are used to build warehouses and cold storage centres so food that has already been produced does not go to waste, as more than 13% of it does at present globally.

 Other examples include more efficient irrigation methods, such as in Mali, projects for sustainable fishery in Mauritania, greater energy efficiency in buildings and electrical appliances, such as in Mexico, or promoting sustainable agricultural production methods in Latin America and Africa.
 Preventing waste and establishing a circular economy are also among the goals KfW is promoting with relevant projects.

 In KfW's opinion, the Corona crisis, which poses an immense challenge for the entire world, offers a good opportunity to "build back better", i.e. successively shifting production and consumption patterns towards sustainability.
 KfW is also committed to this, as well as to promoting Fairtrade and sustainable supply chains.
 In total, commitments contributing to the achievement of SDG 12 amounted to around EUR 77 million in 2021.